ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 Overall, the agency is deemed accountable for any technology platform when in use with Microsoft or external product vendors responsible for parts of the platform operational management.

-A suggested high-level shared responsibility matrix for the technology stack across the platform, Microsoft Office 365 and client devices has been tabled below.
+A suggested high-level shared responsibility matrix for the technology stack across the platform, Microsoft 365 and client devices has been tabled below.
 There are three defined stakeholders who share the responsibility to maintain the agency’s security capabilities.

 * **Agency**: Australian government agency adapting and implementing the DTA hybrid blueprint.
 * **Microsoft**: CSP who provide and/or manage the defined technology platforms.